loppjp/blocktrain/README.md

  In the notebook `notebooks/ir_dataset_folder_analysis.ipynb` we discovered that the images in each folder were unevenly distributed.
 Ideally this would not be the case, especially if each image folder brings different conditions (environment, lighting, background etc.).
 For now, this dataset imblanaced will be triaged and risk mitigated by the fact that we can go back and re-generate a index list

-.5 Use of Torch Datasets
+### 7.5 Use of Torch Datasets

 This implementation will leverage the Dataset APIs from pytorch.
 Torch datasets are widely used, there is a rich API for combining and sampling different dataset.
 Given this compositional nature, and due to less familiarity with huggingface datasets and other providers, the choice is to pursue torch datasets for now.

-.6

- 2 initial types of Dataset classes will be created, ones that load from the filesystem with load perations occuring at each invocation of `__getitem__` and the other pre-loading the dataset into RAM at class initialization time.
+Two initial types of Dataset classes will be created, ones that load from the filesystem with load perations occuring at each invocation of `__getitem__` and the other pre-loading the dataset into RAM at class initialization time.

 This is done to allow flexibility in workflows depending on RAM or disk utilization.
 The expectation will be to use the RAM based datasets more often.

-.7 The Experiment class will have a dataloader.
+The Experiment class will have a dataloader.
 This will be highly coupled to the pytorch API for now.

-1. ### Future Work
+## 8. Future Work

 - Integration with experiment tracking tooling.

-1. ### Additional Information

-1. ### Citations
+## 9. Citations

 - [1] Svanström F, Englund C and Alonso-Fernandez F. (2020), GitHub repository, <br>
   https://github.com/DroneDetectionThesis/Drone-detection-dataset